bnwlf/readseeker/evaluation/README.md

 ## Requirements
 To reproduce the evaluation you need:
 - a working singularity and conda installation
-- a conda environment with snakemake
+- a conda environment with snakemake and jupyter notebook
 - an environment to run jupyter notebooks
+- Apptainer / Singularity engine
 ## Step 1 - Data Download
 First download the readseeker model from [huggingface](https://huggingface.co/bnwlf/ReadSeeker)